Welcome to the Hockey Speed Training guide. This is the complete guide to hockey speed and learning how to skate faster on the ice.

-From being children to a more teenage age, in these years you should enroll your kid in as many sports as possible, but not at the same time.
+From being children to a more teenage age (6-13 years old or so), in these years you should enroll your kid in as many sports as possible, but not at the same time.

 Do not overwhelm your kid with the sport of hockey, keep it in every year, but other sports should be rotated in as well based on the season.

 Martial arts is one of the best things you can do with a child for increasing athletic ability, confidence, and mental discipline.

 Additionally, martial arts help to build muscular strength with plenty of explosive bodyweight movements such as jumps, punches, throws, and kicks.